ganmodokix/concvae/README.md

 # ConcVAE: Conceptual Representation Learning

-This repository is code for models of ConcVAE, proposed in our paper "ConcVAE: Conceptual Representation Learning" (IEEE TNNLS, in press).
+This repository contains the official implementation of the ConcVAE models proposed in our paper "ConcVAE: Conceptual Representation Learning" (IEEE TNNLS, in press).

+Our ConcVAE models, based on variational autoencoders (VAEs), are designed to learn data representations consisting of variables paired with verbal concepts.
+Each verbal concept includes a pair of antonyms, which represent the negative and positive directions of the representation variables.

 ## BibTeX Citation